Viewing Science as Art

 What advice would you give to young women entering this field?

-Greco: I don’t know if it is advice, but I can say that it takes courage to admit and see all the sexism that surrounds us.
+Greco: I don’t know if it is advice, but I can say that it takes courage to admit and see all the heterosexism that surrounds us.
 It is easier to be in denial as we will be better accepted, and it will help us endure a profession that can give us great pain as we see things with more clarity.
-It also takes courage to resist the messages that we are special and different from other women: those messages are part of a systemic approach to fragmenting groups, especially those who are much less represented.
+It also takes courage to resist the messages that we are special and different from other women or anyone who is marginalized because of their gender identity: those messages are part of a systemic approach to fragmenting groups, especially those who are much less represented.
 Currently, we are robbed of contributions of entire groups and within represented groups robbed of the diversity within them, therefore strongly impairing to reach the potential and impact of the group.
 We need immediate and sustained action for women to truly become equal partners with men in the world of science.
-For our actions to be effective, they have to be based on a transparent dialogue between the two groups, men and women, on how they experience the professional world.
+For our actions to be effective, they have to be based on a transparent dialogue between the two groups, the privileged and the underrepresented/marginalized, on how they experience the professional world.
 Without a conversation that enables each group to understand what it is like to belong to the other group and what each of us does that contributes to that experience, it is unlikely that we will be able to make any meaningful changes towards equal access and opportunity for vulnerable groups such as women.
 What keeps me still anchored, is the hope that one day our diverse backgrounds (gender, race, social extraction, ableism, country of origin, sexual orientation, physical characteristics, etc) will be welcomed in any field we choose to enter, a day when none of us has to surrender or deny a part of our self to feel like we belong.

-Valentina Greco is a member of Society of Developmental Biology, a FASEB member society.
+Valentina Greco is a member of Society for Developmental Biology, a FASEB member society.